For its new mission NASA will send a robot to the surface of Titan, the moon of Saturn strongly indicated as a planet inhabited by life forms.

 From the surveys made in recent years, it appears to host large mountains, vast oceans (probably trapped under ice sheets) and an atmosphere saturated with methane.

-"It has all the ingredients necessary to host life forms," says Lori Glaze, director of NASA's planetary science division.
+"It has all the ingredients needed to host life forms," says Lori Glaze, director of NASA's planetary science division.

 The complex carbon chains on Titan are critical to many biological processes, and are bricks similar to those that evolved to build life on Earth.